Mahane Yehuda Market: Holiday markets

 Merchant selling chickens for kapparot before Yom Kippur, circa 1983.

 Before Rosh Hashana, the New Year, thousands of shoppers shop in the market for foods based on different holiday traditions: everything from pomegranates, dates, and assorted honey to fish heads.
 In the days between Rosh Hashana and Yom Kippur, a shuk kapparot (kapparot market) opens beside the Mahane Yehuda Market, where patrons perform the custom of swinging a live chicken over their heads, symbolically transferring their sins to the chicken, which is then slaughtered and donated to the poor.
 During the days before the holiday of Sukkot, a large tent opposite the Market, in Valero Square, hosts a shuk arba minim (Four Species market), where vendors sell lulavs, etrogs, and other ritual items used on this holiday.
 For other holidays with traditional foods, such as sufganiyot for Hanukka or hamentashen for Purim, the market offers many selections, sometimes with Purim hamentashen sold by vendors wearing holiday costumes.
 In advance of the Jewish holiday of Tu Bishvat, the Jewish "New Year for Trees," the market includes special displays of seeds, nuts, and dried fruits at discounted prices.

 Terrorist attacks

-There have been no terrorist attacks on the market in recent years.
-Mahana Yehuda is heavily guarded because it was a target for terrorist attacks during the Second Intifada:
+Mahana Yehuda is heavily guarded because it was a target for terrorist attacks during the Second Intifada.